FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/boundary-condition-editor/Inflow.rst

 Delete Schematized data
 ------------------------

-8. To delete all schematized Inflow Boundary Conditions, click on the Delete Schematized Inflow Boundary Condition button and click Yes to delete all schematized Inflow Boundary Conditions.
+1. To delete all schematized Inflow Boundary Conditions, click on the Delete Schematized Inflow Boundary Condition button and click Yes to delete all schematized Inflow Boundary Conditions.

+.. important:: This button removes all schematized Inflow Boundary Conditions data.
+It will not delete the time series data.
+   Use this button if you import the INFLOW.DAT file.
+It will speed up the import and schematization process.

 .. image:: ../../img/Boundary-Condition-Editor/newbc019.png

 .. image:: ../../img/Boundary-Condition-Editor/newbc020.png

-.. note:: This button removes all schematized Inflow Boundary Conditions data, excluding the time series.